Horizon Europe is the EU’s key funding programme for research and innovation with a budget of €95.5 billion.

 Areas of intervention

-• builds interconnected, inclusive innovation ecosystems across Europe by drawing on the existing strengths of national, regional and local ecosystems and pulling in new, less well-represented actors and territories to set, undertake, and achieve collective ambitions towards challenges for the benefit of society, including the green, digital, and social transitions;
+• It builds interconnected, inclusive innovation ecosystems across Europe.
+For so, it draws on the existing strengths of national, regional and local ecosystems and pulls in new, less well-represented actors and territories to set, undertake, and achieve collective ambitions towards challenges for the benefit of society, including the green, digital, and social transitions;

-• supports the European Partnership for Innovative SMEs (Eurostars 3);
+• It supports the European Partnership for Innovative SMEs (Eurostars 3);

 Policy and strategy: European Innovation Ecosystems (EIE) will act in complement and synergy with the European Innovation Council (EIC) and European Institute of Innovation and Technology (EIT) and innovative activities across Horizon Europe and other EU funding programmes to improve the overall ecosystem for innovation in Europe.